 The most trustworthy and reliable way to get customer feedback is through testing.
+This is also great when it comes to recruiting; employment testing helps you find the best staff.
 There are too many situational and psychological biases that make it difficult for consumers to give accurate answers to hypothetical survey questions.
 Want an example?

 We conducted a qualitative survey for our HR department trying to optimize office snack offerings and operational efficiencies.
 The survey results came back asking for the biodegradable K-cups because the employees said they wanted to be more sustainable.
 We then tested this optimization only to find that the biodegradable K-cups went relatively unused, and we were running out of normal K-cups early.
 Given what the survey results indicated what employees wanted, the HR department found the test results confounding.